MYSTIC-HUNTER/Social-Media-App/README.md

-# FoodSnap - The Social Media for Chefs
+# FoodSnap - The Social Media for Foodies
 -----
 👋 Introducing the NextGen Social Media App: Connecting People Like Never Before -